Canon 30D vs D60

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 30D and the Canon D60 have been discontinued, but can regularly be found used on eBay.
-The Canon D60 was replaced by the Canon 10D, while the 30D was followed by the Canon 40D.
+Both the 30D and the D60 have been discontinued, but can regularly be found used on ebay.
+The D60 was replaced by the Canon 10D, while the 30D was followed by the Canon 40D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 30D better than the Canon D60 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.